|www.ethanwiner.com - since 1997|

 This piece as written has many repeats, where the same passage plays twice in a row.
 I kept some of the repeats but deleted many, or changed instrumentation the second time, reducing the length from about 11 minutes to just half that.
 Next, I decided what synthesizer sounds to give the various parts, and which parts to play on the electric guitar.
 A few other minor changes: I enhanced the bass part in a few places, and added a short synthesizer melody that seemed appropriate for one of the quiet sections.
 I also added rhythm guitar chords in a few sections, and removed some timpani parts that seemed overbearing for this rock version.
 Other than that, and the added drums, all of the notes are exactly as Dvorak wrote them.

 I'm not much of a drummer, so I listened many times to the drumming in Yours Is No Disgrace by the band Yes.
 That helped a lot!
 Once I was satisfied with the MIDI drums I programmed, my friend Ed Dzubak helped me refine the drumming, changing things that a real drummer couldn't do, or probably wouldn't do.
-Ed is an excellent drummer, and he has four Emmy awards for music composing.
+Ed is an excellent drummer, and he has five Emmy awards for music composing.

 Finally, Danbury Symphony concertmaster Larry Deming played the solo violin part normally handled by the first violins section in the original symphony.